 Receiving the highest score that we have seen to date by a decent margin, the ASUS RT-AC88U is the clear choice for winning an Editors' Choice Award and the title of Best Wireless Router Overall.
-This top-notch router has one of the most comprehensive set of features and functions, all while being one of the most intuitive and easy to operate routers of the entire group.
+This top-notch router has one of the most comprehensive series of features and functions, all while being one of the most intuitive and easy to operate routers of the entire group.
 On top of all that, it tied for the top spot when it came to 5 GHz. throughput and in the runner-up position overall in our series of 2.4 GHz. tests.

 Unfortunately, the effective range on this router is more average than amazing and it definitely is a bit on the more expensive side.
 However, we think it is the best of the best and is the perfect option for someone who needs serious performance from their router — as long as they are willing to pay a premium for it.

 Read Full Review: ASUS RT-AC88U Wireless-AC3100